cap-js/docs/cds/cdl.md

 * Subqueries are not allowed.
 * Nested projections (inline/expand) are not allowed.
+* Referencing localized elements is not allowed.
 * A calculated element can't be key.

 A calculated element can be *used* in every location where an expression can occur, with these
-exceptions:

-* A calculated element can't be used in the ON condition of an unmanaged association.
+exceptions: A calculated element can't be used ...

+* in the ON condition of an unmanaged association.
-* A calculated element can't be used as the foreign key of a managed association.
+* as the foreign key of a managed association.
-* A calculated element can't reference localized elements.

-There are some temporary restrictions:
+* in a query together with nested projections (inline/expand).

-* Currently, a calculated element must always be accessed using a view/projection.
-An OData request or custom code can't access the calculated element in the entity where it is defined.
+There is a temporary restriction in the Node.js runtime: currently, an OData request or a custom query can't directly access a calculated element in the entity where it is defined.
+It must always be accessed via a view/projection.
-* A calculated element can't be used in a query together with nested projections (inline/expand).

 #### On-write (beta)

-Calculated elements "on-write" are defined by adding the keyword `stored`.
+Calculated elements "on-write" (also referred to as "stored" calculated elements) are defined by adding the keyword `stored`.
-They are also referred to as "stored" calculated elements.
 A type specification is mandatory.

 ```cds
 entity Employees {